ivannikit/unity-package-directives/README.md

 # unity-package-directives
-Simple way to manage optional dependencies in Unity packages
+Simple way to manage optional dependencies in Unity packages.